 A few days ago, our PowerPoint and Presenting Stuff LinkedIn group had a great discussion on Pecha Kucha.
 It started with one of our members asking for some guidance on how to go about preparing for a Pecha Kucha presentation.
 To those of you who do not know what Pecha Kucha is, it is a presentation format that originated in Japan in the year 2003.
 In Japanese, Pecha Kucha translates to chit-chat or chatter.
 On this page, we will explore the ten best Pecha Kucha tips.

 See Also: Ten Easy Topics for Pecha Kucha

 Each Pecha Kucha speaker presents with a deck of 20 slides (or images) each.
 Each of these slides progresses automatically to the next one, after being visible onscreen for 20 seconds.
 This is the reason why Pecha Kucha is often called 20×20.

-That’s a total time of less than 7 minutes, and explains why most Pecha Kucha slides are more visual than text-laden.
-Text heavy slides would take much more time to explain than the allocated 20 seconds, and will also get the audience reading the text rather than giving their undivided attention to the Pecha Kucha presenter.
+That’s a total time of fewer than 7 minutes and explains why most Pecha Kucha slides are more visual than text-laden.
+Text-heavy slides would take much more time to explain than the allocated 20 seconds, and will also get the audience reading the text rather than giving their undivided attention to the Pecha Kucha presenter.